Noise Levels in Castle Manor, Milwaukee, WI | Find Quiet Neighborhoods With Our Sound Map

 Busy restaurant

-Western Castle Manor sounds about 114% louder than Southern Castle Manor to the human ear, a 11.0 dBA gap.
+To the human ear, noise in northeastern Castle Manor sounds about 85% louder than in southwestern Castle Manor, a 8.9 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?